blinklabs-io/docs/src/content/docs/guides/adder/Examples/002-example-1-watch-my-wallet-and-get-a-desktop-notification.md

-> ⚠️Please adjust the path to your Adder exe.
+> ⚠️ Please adjust the path to your Adder exe.
 In this example it's on the Desktop for user richm.\
 \
 Also make sure you replace the below stake address with your receive or stake address from [Step 1](#step-1)